The Dictator

-The Dictator is a 2012 political satire black comedy film co-written by and starring Sacha Baron Cohen as his fourth feature film in a leading role.
-The film is directed by Larry Charles, who previously directed Baron Cohen's mockumentaries Borat and Brüno.
-Baron Cohen, in the role of Admiral General Aladeen, the dictator of the fictional Republic of Wadiya visiting the United States, stars alongside Anna Faris, Ben Kingsley, Jason Mantzoukas, and an uncredited appearance by John C. Reilly.
+The Dictator is a 2012 political satire comedy film co-written by and starring Sacha Baron Cohen in his fourth feature film in a leading role.
+The film was directed by Larry Charles, who also directed Baron Cohen's mockumentaries Borat and Brüno.
+Baron Cohen, in the role of Admiral General Aladeen, the dictator of the fictional Republic of Wadiya visiting the United States, stars alongside Anna Faris, Ben Kingsley, and Jason Mantzoukas, with uncredited appearances by John C. Reilly, Garry Shandling, and Edward Norton.

-Producers Jeff Schaffer and David Mandel said that Baron Cohen's character was inspired by real-life dictators like Kim Jong-il, Idi Amin, Muammar Gaddafi, Mobutu Sese Seko, and Saparmurat Niyazov.
-The film's opening credits dedicate it to Kim Jong-il, "in loving memory".
-It received mixed reviews from critics and grossed $179 million.
+Producers Jeff Schaffer and David Mandel said that Baron Cohen's character was inspired by real-life dictators with personality cults like Kim Jong Il of North Korea, Idi Amin of Uganda, Colonel Muammar Gaddafi of Libya, Bokassa I of the Central African Empire, Mobutu Sese Seko of Zaire, and Saparmurat Niyazov of Turkmenistan.
+Despite the Republic of Wadiya being located in real-life Eritrea, its own dictator, Isaias Afwerki, was not referenced as inspiration.
+The film's opening credits sarcastically dedicate it "in loving memory" to Kim Jong Il, who died in 2011.

+The Dictator was released on May 16, 2012, by Paramount Pictures, and received mixed reviews from critics.
+It was a box office success, grossing $190.2 million worldwide.

 Plot

-For 40 years, the fictional North African nation of Wadiya (shown as coterminous with the boundaries of Eritrea on a map) has been ruled by Admiral-General Haffaz Aladeen, a childish, sexist, anti-Western, and antisemitic dictator who surrounds himself with female bodyguards, sponsors terrorism (especially giving shelter to al-Qaeda leader Osama Bin Laden after "they killed his double one year ago"), changes many words in the Wadiyan dictionary to "Aladeen", and is working on developing nuclear weapons to "destroy Israel".
-He also refuses to sell Wadiya's oil fields, a promise he made to his father before his death.
-After the United Nations Security Council resolves to intervene militarily, Aladeen travels to the UN Headquarters in New York City to address the council.
+The fictional Republic of Wadiya, located in the Horn of Africa, has for two decades been ruled by dictator Omar Aladeen.
+Upon his death, he is succeeded by his son, Admiral-General Haffaz Aladeen.
+Aladeen surrounds himself with female bodyguards, sponsors terrorism, changes many words in the Wadiyan dictionary to "Aladeen", and develops nuclear weapons to be used against Israel.
+He also refuses to sell Wadiya's oil fields, a promise he made to Omar before his death.
+After the United Nations Security Council resolves to intervene militarily, Aladeen travels to the Headquarters of the United Nations in New York City to address the council.

-Shortly after arriving, Aladeen is kidnapped by Clayton, supposedly in charge of the security preparations but actually a hitman hired by his treacherous uncle Tamir, whom Aladeen's father passed over as successor in favor of his son.
-Tamir then replaces Aladeen with a moronic look-alike named Efawadh, whom he intends to manipulate into signing a document nominally democratizing Wadiya while opening up the country's oil fields to foreign vested interests.
+Shortly after arriving, Aladeen is kidnapped by Clayton, a hitman hired by Aladeen's uncle Tamir Mafraad, whom Omar passed over as successor in favor of Aladeen.
+Tamir then replaces Aladeen with a decoy; a very dim-witted shepherd named Efawadh whom he intends to manipulate into signing a document democratizing Wadiya while opening up the oil fields to foreign interests.
 Aladeen escapes after Clayton accidentally burns himself to death in a failed torture attempt.
-When his burnt corpse is discovered, Tamir thinks Aladeen has been killed.
-However, Aladeen is practically unrecognizable as Clayton shaved off his iconic beard prior to his death.
+When Clayton's burnt corpse is discovered, Tamir thinks that Aladeen has been killed.
+Meanwhile, Aladeen is practically unrecognizable, as Clayton has shaved off his beard.